 We use two functional genomics approaches in mice – forward genetic ethylnitrosourea (ENU) mutagenesis screens and quantitative trait loci (QTL) analysis – to identify genes and pathways that regulate these behaviors.
 Powerful and unbiased, forward genetic approaches make no a priori assumptions and only require a clear well-defined assay for gene discovery.
 We have used high-throughput screening pipeline to discover mutants for cocaine response and open field behavior.
 Using physical mapping followed by next generation sequencing we have identified novel genes and alleles that regulate cocaine response and anxiety related behaviors.

-Latest Lab News:
+Latest Lab New and Blogs:

 Vivek gave a lecture on the genetics of addiction at the Causeway Club on behalf of Acadia Family Center.
 The talk was attended by approximately 50 people.
 Dr. Dick Dimond also gave a talk preceding Vivek's talk.